Technocity, Thiruvananthapuram: Utilities and support facilities

-Technocity supply electricity through a 220 KV, 100 MVA dedicated internal power sub-station and distribution system with built-in redundancies at all levels.
-Water supply is from a dedicated treatment plant while there will be a sewage treatment plant built especially for Technocity.
+Technocity will supply electricity through a 220 KV, 100 MVA dedicated internal power sub-station and distribution system with built-in redundancies at all levels.
+The water supply will be from a dedicated treatment plant while there will be a sewage treatment plant built especially for Technocity.
 All these facilities will be developed by KSITIL and Technopark for the entire area.

 Connectivity

 Thiruvananthapuram is connected to the National Internet Backbone and Technocity will be serviced by a variety of bandwidth providers, including Reliance Infocomm, Bharti Airtel, Videsh Sanchar Nigam and Asianet Dataline, through fibre optic lines in the campus.

 FLAG Telecom—a subsidiary of Reliance Infocomm—has landed its FALCON global cable system at Thiruvananthapuram, providing direct connectivity to the Maldives and Sri Lanka.
 Technocity will be connected through fiber link, in self-healing redundant ring architecture to Reliance Internet Data Center and Gateway at Mumbai, directly connecting to FLAG, the undersea cable system backbone that connects 134 countries including U.S, U.K, Middle East and Asia Pacific.
 This provides connectivity with the Middle East, South East Asia, Far East, Europe and North America.